dracula/mysql-workbench/INSTALL.md

 3. Open `code_editor.xml`
 4. Paste the code you've selected before inside the tag `<language name="SCLEX_MYSQL">`, replacing all styles in that tag
 5. Open your MySQL Workbench and be happy!

+**Using Mac**

+1. Copy the code from the `copy.xml` file
+2. Go to `/Applications/MySQLWorkbench.app/Contents/Resources/data/code_editor.xml` (to open the contents of the app right click on the workbench app and select 'Show Package Contents')
+3. Open `code_editor.xml`
+4. Paste the code you've selected before inside the tag `<language name="SCLEX_MYSQL">`, replacing all styles in that tag
+5. Open your MySQL Workbench and be happy!